Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Axial gravitational perturbations: general analysis

 It is important to note that by fixing the metric components to those of the BH solution, Eq. (\Ref{3.17}) asymptotes to the standard Schwarzschild Regge-Wheeler effective potential in the limit where $\ell_\eta\rightarrow +\infty$.
 Another crucial aspect of Eq. (\Ref{3.16}) is the presence of a multiplication factor $1/AB$ to the gravitational perturbation frequency $\omega$, which signifies the existence of a modified speed of GW propagation \cite{Gong:2017kim}.

-Eq. \eqref{3.16} demonstrates that one can reduce the problem of axial gravitational perturbations around the compact object under consideration into a single one-dimensional scattering problem with an effective potential.
+Equation \eqref{3.16} demonstrates that one can reduce the problem of axial gravitational perturbations around the compact object under consideration into a single one-dimensional scattering problem with an effective potential.
 By applying the procedure outlined above, on the BH solution \eqref{2.3}-\eqref{2.4} we find the corresponding effective potentials a gravitational perturbation induces.
 An illustration of these potentials for various choices of the angular index of the perturbation $\ell$ is given in Fig. \ref{fig:V-eff_BH}.
-The effective potential possesses a peak for sufficiently large $\ell_\eta$, corresponding to the location of the photon sphere \cite{Cardoso:2008bp} which is responsible for the prompt ringdown and QNMs found in various spacetimes \cite{Cardoso:2017soq,Cardoso:2018nvb,Destounis:2018qnb,Liu:2019lon,Destounis:2019omd,Destounis:2020pjk,Destounis:2020yav}.
-Asymptotically, the potential approaches a constant positive value, a behavior very different from the case of scalar perturbations \cite{Vlachos:2021weq}, but still, one which encodes the non-asymptotically-flat nature of spacetime.
-A similar behavior was also observed in \cite{Bronnikov:2012ch}.
+The effective potential possesses a peak for sufficiently large $\ell_\eta$, at the Schwarzschild limit, which is located arbitrary close to the photon sphere at $r=3m$.
+For a myriad of BH solutions, Ref. \cite{Cardoso:2008bp} demonstrates that the angular frequency and instability timescale of null geodesics that are trapped in unstable circular orbits at the photon sphere are associated with the oscillation frequency and decay rate of eikonal QNMs.
+In turn, the existence of such centrifugal potential barrier is responsible for the prompt ringdown and photon sphere QNMs found in the response of a plethora of perturbed BHs \cite{Cardoso:2017soq,Cardoso:2018nvb,Destounis:2018qnb,Liu:2019lon,Destounis:2019omd,Destounis:2020pjk,Destounis:2020yav}.
+In what follows, we will show that the aforementioned analogy only holds at the GR limit and away from it such duality is broken.